AIR-FRAME/events.js/README.md

-# Trigger event from one component and recieve at multiple components
+# Trigger event from one component and recieve at one or more components
 # Ultra-light code, ~400 bytes and 15 lines of code

 ### Subscribing to the events